 Hogarth's Pest Control specializes in all types of industries, residential and commercial.

 While most centipedes are speedy, millipedes move more slowly and burrow into things.
 Their diets vary as well.
 Centipedes kill their live prey by injecting them with poison, whereas millipedes feed on decaying organic matter.
-Despite both having segmented bodies, centipedes only have 1 pair of legs on each body segment while millipedes have 2 pair of legs per body segment.
+Despite both having segmented bodies, centipedes only have one pair of legs on each body segment, while millipedes have two pairs per segment.

-If you are seeing an abundance of either in or around your home, it is likely they are breeding in your lawn, beneath mulch, or dead leaves and other debris around the foundation of your home.
+If you see an abundance of either in or around your home, they are likely breeding in your lawn, beneath mulch, or dead leaves and other debris around the foundation of your home.
 Prevention of these pests from entering your home is the best means of control.

 Because of their freakish appearance, we do receive calls requesting the eradication of these pests.
 Give us a call today if finding one of these creepy-crawlies inside of your home has been a regular occurrence.